Lobéké National Park: Flora and fauna

 Lobéké is predominantly a semi-evergreen forest, most of which has never been logged.
 The forest is characterized by an enormous variety of plants.
 Dominant species include Malvaceae (Triplochiton scleroxylon, Pterygota, Ceiba pentandra) and Terminalia superba.
-The understorey consists of Marantaceae-Zingiberaceae thicket, or Ebenaceae and Annonaceae trees.
+The understory consists of Marantaceae-Zingiberaceae thicket, or Ebenaceae and Annonaceae trees.
 Near streams there are clusters of Gilbertiodendron dewevrei.
 Palm thickets and sedge marshes border the savannas.
 There are more than 300 species of trees in Lobéké.

 Some of the highest densities of African forest elephants and western lowland gorillas in all of Africa are found in Lobéké.
-Other animals include primates, such as chimpanzees, gorillas, leopards, as well as ten species of forest ungulates.
-In addition to mammals, fauna inventory includes 215 species of butterflies, 134 species of fish, 18 species of reptiles, and 16 species of amphibians.
+Other animals include chimpanzees, gorillas, leopards, as well as ten species of forest ungulates.
+In addition to mammals, the faunal inventory includes 215 species of butterflies, 134 species of fish, 18 species of reptiles, and 16 species of amphibians.

 Lobéké National Park is an Important Bird Area (#CM033).
 Over three hundred species of birds have been recorded here.
 The African green pigeon, hornbills, yellow-throated cuckoo, sandy scops owl and the chocolate-backed kingfisher can all be found in the park.
 Specifically within Cameroon and Gabon, it is an important bird area for the Dja River scrub warbler.